 Blast near US-led coalition patrol in Syria

-BEIRUT: A blast struck near a U.S.-led coalition patrol in Syria's northern city of Manbij on Wednesday, and a war monitor said 14 people were killed including two Americans.
+BEIRUT: A blast struck near US-led coalition forces on Wednesday in Syria's northern city of Manbij, and a war monitor said 16 people had been killed.

+The Syrian Observatory for Human Rights monitoring group and a militia source said two Americans were among the dead, but Reuters was unable to independently confirm the death toll.
+The coalition said in a tweet it was still gathering information.

-An Islamic State-affiliated web site, Amaq, said an attacker with an explosive vest had struck a foreign military patrol in a suicide attack.
+An Islamic State-affiliated web site, Amaq, said a suicide attacker with an explosive vest had targeted a foreign military patrol.

-Reuters could not independently verify a report by the UK-based Syrian Observatory for Human Rights that 14 people had been killed in the attack including two U.S. soldiers.
-The coalition could not be immediately reached for comment.
+The coalition, in its tweet, said its forces had conducted "a routine patrol in Syria" on Wednesday.

 Two witnesses described Wednesday's blast to Reuters.
-The U.S.-backed, Kurdish-led Manbij Military Council militia that controls the town said there was preliminary information that people had been injured in Wednesday's attack.
+"An explosion hit near a restaurant, targeting the Americans, and there were some forces for the Manbij Military Council with them," one said.

-Manbij has been held by U.S.-backed fighters allied to the Kurdish YPG militia since they took it from Islamic State in 2016.
+The Manbij Military Council militia has controlled the town since U.S.-backed Kurdish-led forces took it from Islamic State in 2016.
 It is located near areas held by Russian-backed Syrian government forces and by anti-Assad fighters backed by Turkey.

 One of the witnesses said there was a "heavy" presence of military aircraft over Manbij following the blast, which took place near a vegetable market.